Household energy bills to rise by 0.2% from January

 It does not limit total bills because households still pay for the amount of energy they consume.

+Standing charges – the amount consumers pay per day to have energy supplied to their homes – are set to rise by 2% for electricity and 3% for gas or 2p a day, largely due to costs linked to the Government’s Warm Home Discount scheme.

+Around 2.7 million more low-income households, including 900,000 families with children, are eligible for the £150 discount this winter.

-The unexpected increase comes after experts at Cornwall Insight said they expected prices to fall by 1% because of lower wholesale energy prices.
+The 0.2% increase to Ofgem’s price cap comes as a surprise after experts at Cornwall Insight said they expected prices to fall by 1% because of lower wholesale energy prices.

 Ofgem said wholesale prices were currently stable and had fallen by 4% over the past three months, but that conditions remained “volatile”.